 Our stop-payment cutoff time is one hour after the opening of the next banking day after the banking day on which we receive the item.
 Additional limitations on our obligation to stop payment are provided by law (e.g., we paid the item in cash or we certified the item).

 TELEPHONE TRANSFERS - A telephone transfer of funds from this account to another account with us, if otherwise arranged for or permitted, may be made by the same persons and under the same conditions generally applicable to withdrawals made in writing.
-Unless a different limitation is disclosed in writing, we restrict the number of transfers from a savings account to another account or to third parties, to a maximum of six per month (less the number of “preauthorized transfers” during the month).
-Other account transfer restrictions may be described elsewhere.
+Limitations on the number of telephonic transfers from a savings account are described elsewhere.

 AMENDMENTS AND TERMINATION - We may change any term of this agreement.
 Rules governing changes in interest rates are provided separately in the Truth-in-Savings disclosure or in another document.
 For other changes, we will give you reasonable notice in writing or by any other method permitted by law.
 We may also close this account at any time upon reasonable notice to you and tender of the account balance via ACH.
 A valid account and routing number must be supplied in order to send the funds.
 Items presented for payment after the account is closed may be dishonored.
 When you close your account, you are responsible for leaving enough money in the account to cover any outstanding items to be paid from the account.
 Reasonable notice depends on the circumstances, and in some cases such as when we cannot verify your identity or we suspect fraud, it might be reasonable for us to give you notice after the change or account closure becomes effective.
 For instance, if we suspect fraudulent activity with respect to your account, we might immediately freeze or close your account and then give you notice.
 If we have notified you of a change in any term of your account and you continue to have your account after the effective date of the change, you have agreed to the new term(s).